 Through studying Media Studies students will view, evaluate and analyse a variety of media products, and develop practical skills spanning a range of media forms.
 Underpinning these skills are the 4 aspects of Media which make up the Theoretical Framework; Media Language, Audience, Representation and Industries.
 The course will feature two written exams that cover a range of media texts, concepts and theories (70%).

 As well as the exams, there is a Non-exam Assessment where students must respond to a brief and create a range of Practical Media Productions (30%).
 The NEA allows students to flex their creative muscles and research, plan and create their own media pieces.
 In the past, students have created some outstanding original pieces such as movie trailers, adverts, websites and magazines.
 We use the latest technology such as Photoshop, Final Cut Pro, white and green screens and HD cameras to produce practical Media pieces that reflect the creativity, passion and ability of our students.

-This qualification should appeal to students interested in a wide range of careers related to the media including journalism, film, directing and advertising.
+This qualification should appeal to students interested in a wide range of careers related to the media including journalism, design, film, directing and advertising.
 Because it teaches transferable skills, students will also find that this qualification is useful in the fields of marketing, business, teaching and IT.